ferencek/CroRIS/ReadMe.md

 A tool for uploading publication entries to the [CroRIS](https://www.croris.hr/) database.
 The instructions below were tested on Ubuntu 20.04 but might also work on other Linux distributions.
 The tool has been derived from an older [CROSBI tool](https://gitlab.cern.ch/CMS-IRB/crosbi) which is no longer in use.

+Please note that this tool relies on the [Inspire HEP](https://inspirehep.net) database to fetch all the necessary publication data and, as such, is primarily targeting publications in branches of physics well covered by that database.

 ## Getting started

 ### Installation